Balanced meals for diabetics

 You will be faced with all sorts of exciting and delicious food over the festive season – take part and enjoy!
-Use this guide to build your balanced meal regardless of which dinner party, office function, restaurant or buffet you are eating at, as it will help to manage your portion control, and your total intake of energy and carbohydrates.
+Use this guide to build balanced meals for diabetics regardless of which dinner party, office function, restaurant or buffet you are eating at.
+This guide will help to manage your portion control, and your total intake of energy and carbohydrates.

-To build a balanced meal, choose one food from each of the following food groups:
+To build a balanced meal for diabetics, choose one food from each of the following food groups:

 1. 1/4 Plate of high fibre carbohydrates (a serving is usually about the size of your fist, or half to one cup)